top of page

 Ingots are standardized forms, making them easier for manufacturers to handle, trade and transport.
 The process of producing metallic tin involves several stages, with most of the production taking place at specialized smelters and refineries from antiquity until today.

-These facilities are near mining areas to streamline the supply chain and reduce transportation costs.
-At the smelters, the raw tin ore undergoes a series of refining processes to extract the pure metal, which is then cast into ingots for further distribution.
+The buildings are near mines to streamline supply chain and reduce transportation costs.
+At the smelters, the raw tin ore goes through a series of refining processes to extract the pure metal, which is then cast into ingots.

-Liquation is a crucial method in the realm of fire-refining, specifically tailored for the purification of impure tin and dross resulting from smelting operations.
-The primary aim of this technique revolves around isolating impurities with higher melting points than tin itself.
+Liquation is a method of fire-refining, specifically tailored for the purification of impure tin and dross resulting from smelting operations.
+The primary aim of this technique is to isolate impurities with higher melting points than tin itself.

 Dross (solids) and slag (liquids) are cast-offs of metal refining